diegoPenguino/diegoPenguino.github.io/aboutme.md

 subtitle: A little about my mission on this planet
 ---

-My name is Diego Alejandro Angulo Ramirez, 3rd year student of Applied Mathematics and Computer Science in [MIPT](https://mipt.ru/english/).<br>
+My name is Diego Alejandro Angulo Ramirez, 4th year student of Applied Mathematics and Computer Science in [MIPT](https://mipt.ru/english/).<br>
 Born in Bolivia, raised for some years in Argentina.
 Both in my heart.<br>
 I have 4 siblings, I love each one of them with all my heart.<br>
 Ex-competitor of [IOI](https://ioinformatics.org/) and [OBI](https://www.facebook.com/olimpiadabolivianadeinformatica).
 Now part of the team organizing Informatics olympiads for High School students in Bolivia.<br>
 Problemsetter for OBI.<br>
-Working hard to become a Data Scientist :)<br>
+Working hard to become a Data Scientist and a great teacher :)<br>
 _Agustino de corazón_.

 <img src="/assets/img/WayToIran.jpg" width="470" height="330" class="center"/>